Tools

 • Carbon steel pans offer the same high heat retention as cast iron options, but with around half the weight.

-• They can handle extremely high heat—all of our carbon steel cookware is heat-resistant up to 1200F.
+• They can handle extremely high heat—all of our carbon steel cookware is heat-resistant up to 1200F, meaning these pans are safe to use in the oven.

 • They’re compatible with every type of cooktop—including induction.

-While the drawbacks of using carbon steel cookware are few and far between, they do come with a slightly more complicated user manual than non stick or stainless steel pans.
+While the drawbacks of using carbon steel cookware are few and far between, they do come with a slightly more involved user manual than non stick or stainless steel pans.

 • Like cast iron, carbon steel cookware needs to be seasoned before using to make it non stick, and that seasoning will need to be maintained over time.